Did You Know…?

 Other studies suggest that CBG has significant anti-inflammatory properties and may benefit patients with inflammatory bowel disease (IBD).
 It has also shown efficacy in the treatment of glaucoma, as it helps reduce interocular pressure.
 Lastly some studies have indicated that CBG has potential anti-depressant qualities, and may inhibit tumor growth.

-As research continues, the mechanisms employed by CBG and other cannabinoids with likely become better understood.
+As research continues, the mechanisms employed by CBG and other cannabinoids will likely become better understood.
 With so many medicinal properties, it’s easy to appreciate why CBG may well be the ultimate cannabinoid.